jarviscanada/jarvis_data_eng_HeemanshSookha/README.md

 **RDBMS/SQL** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HeemanshSookha/tree/master/SQL)]: This project provides documentation on PostgreSQL exercises covering topics such as Basics, Joins, Aggregation, and Strings.
 These exercises help developers practice querying relational databases using practical features and proper formatting.

-**Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HeemanshSookha/tree/master/core_java)]: This Java application enables users to search for lines matching a given regex pattern within files.
+**Grep App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_HeemanshSookha/tree/master/core_java)]: This Java application enables to search for lines matching a given regex pattern within files.
 It processes files in a specified directory line by line and writes the matched lines to an output file.
 Designed as a cross-platform solution, it mirrors the functionality of GNU's grep, with the flexibility of being runnable on any system through the JVM.

 ## Highlighted Projects